blinks/ozymandias/README.markdown

 Draw back up to five cards.

 ### Migration
-Take any number of faction cubes already on your cards and move them as far as you like to the right (either to another card or on to the player on your right).
+Starting with the right-most card in your tableau, pick up all the cubes on each card and move them right-wards, potentially to the previous player's intake.
+You may not leave cubes on a card.
 For each color you give to the player on your right, return an unrest cube.

 Recover any or all of your _standing_ workers (not colonies or newly-recruited workers).